 Do you have perennial plants or foliage that will only bloom at a specific time of year?
 Are the plants in your garden local to the area or are they exotic imports that have to be tended carefully?
 Before you buy a plant because you think it would look pretty in your yard, you have to know what type of environment it naturally grows in.
 Tropical plants might work well for a person living in the Southeast, but trying to grow a banana tree in New Hampshire would be a disaster.
 Read up on care instructions for the plants that you have in your garden and consider swapping them out for varieties that grow with less effort.

 Invest in Gardening Tools

 You may have a pair of chic gardening gloves along with a spade and shovel, but there are several other tools that are necessary for making a garden thrive.
-Installing a sprinkler system is important if you want your grass to stay green and healthy.
+Installing a sprinkler system is important if you want your grass to stay green and healthy, just make sure that you get a sprinkler repair when you need to so that you aren’t unnecessarily wasting water.
 Watering spikes are essential for keeping leafy plants well hydrated, especially if you aren’t always home to keep them watered Consider getting a greenhouse to store plants that are not resistant to frost for when the weather gets much colder as well.

 Keep a Gardening Schedule